quantumbtc/bitquan/RANDOMQ_IMPLEMENTATION_SUMMARY.md

 ## Conclusion

-RandomQ was implemented and integrated into Bitcoin Core.
+RandomQ was implemented and integrated into Bitquantum Core.
 This work:

 1. **Fully replaces** the existing POW
 2. **Maintains** protocol compatibility